beltram/rs-training/slides/error-handling/crates.md

 ## Useful crates

 * To define more advanced custom Error types, check out [thiserror](https://docs.rs/thiserror/1.0.20/thiserror/) (good for libraries)
-* For easy and idiomatic error handling, checkout [anyhow](https://docs.rs/anyhow/1.0.32/anyhow/) (good for binaries.
-Unit tests may be harder)
+* For easy and idiomatic error handling, checkout [anyhow](https://docs.rs/anyhow/1.0.32/anyhow/)
     * Let you use the ? operator to propagate any error that implements std::error::Error trait
-    * Highly recommended !!
+    * Highly recommended for binaries!!
+Unit tests may be harder

 ```rust
 use anyhow::Result;